ShaqeelAhmad/spy/README.md

   are read in `/proc`.
 Using something like `lsof` every second or so will provide a similar usage.
 You could set `interval` in the config file to match your preferences.
-- Updating the database (`spy update`) takes a long time*  because of listing all the packages and listing all the files for the packages.
+- Updating the database (`spy update`) takes a long time because of listing all the packages and listing all the files for the packages.

-\* It takes me about 29.257 seconds on a cold cache and 3.993 seconds on a warm cache.
-It'll probably not be that bad considering you don't need to run this everytime.

 # Installing